-As per Section 135 of the Companies Act, 2013 along with Corporate Social Responsibility Rules,2014 read with DPE guidelines no F.No.15 (13)/2013-DPE (GM), the Company is required to spend, in every financial year, atleast two per cent of the average net profits of the Company made during the three immediately financial years in accordance with its CSR Policy.
-The details of CSR expenses for the year are as under:(₹ in Crore)
+As per Section 135 of the Companies Act, 2013 along with Corporate Social Responsibility Rules, 2014 read with DPE guidelines no F.No.15 (13)/2013-DPE (GM), the Company is required to spend, in every financial year, atleast two per cent of the average net profits of the Company made during the three immediately financial years in accordance with its CSR Policy.
+The details of CSR expenses for the year are as under:-

-((6.6.6.))
-PARTICULARS AMOUNT A. Amount required to be spent during 2015-16 121.79 B. Amount spent on CSR - Revenue expenses 88.17 - Capital Expenses 27.61 C. Shortfall amount appropriated to CSR Reserve 6.01 D. Break-up of the amount spent on CSR 1.
+PARTICULARS AMOUNT A. Amount required to be spent during 2015-16 B. Amount spent on CSR - Revenue expenses - Capital Expenses 27.61 C. Shortfall amount appropriated to CSR Reserve 6.01 D. Break-up of the amount spent on CSR 1.
 Education and Skill Development expenses (Note 2.30) 53.53 2.
 Ecology and Environment Expenses (Note 2.30) 4.44 3.
-Health and Sanitation expenses (Note 2.30) 27.71 4.
-Sports, Art and Culture expenses (Note 2.30) 0.46 5.
-Miscellaneous expenses (Note 2.30) 0.31 6.
-Salaries, wages and other benefits of Company's own CSR personnel limited to 5% of total amount required to be spent on CSR (Note 2.27) 1.72 7.
-Capital Expenditure 27.61 TOTAL 115.78 Amount spent on CSR E. Total amount of ₹ 115.78 crore, ₹ 115.26 crore has been spent in cash and the balance amount of ₹ 0.52 crore is yet to be paid in cash as at 31 st March, 2016
+Health and Sanitation expenses (Note 2.30) 4.
+Sports, Art and Culture expenses (Note 2.30) 5.
+Miscellaneous expenses (Note 2.30) 6.
+Salaries, wages and other benefits of Company's own CSR personnel limited to 5% of total amount required to be spent on CSR (Note 2.27) 7.
+Capital Expenditure TOTAL Amount spent on CSR E. Total amount of ₹ 115.78 crore, ₹ 115.26 crore has been spent in cash and the balance amount of ₹ 0.52 crore is yet to be paid in cash as at 31st March, 2016

-2.57 In view of massive expansion of business considering uncertainty of paying normal tax MAT credit is not recognised as an asset
+In view of massive expansion of business considering uncertainty of paying normal tax MAT credit is not recognised as an asset b) EXPENDITURE IN FOREIGN CURRENCY (ON ACCRUAL BASIS)